Architecture Agnostic Federated Learning for Neural Networks: Experiments

 \subsection{Results}

 The performance of FedHeNN and baselines under various settings is reported in Table~\ref{test_accuracy_global} and Table~\ref{test_accuracy_local}.
 The global model performances of the FedHeNN global model and related baselines is reported in Table~\ref{test_accuracy_global}.
-It can be observed that the FedHeNN global model outperforms the FedAvg and FedProx algorithms.
-The results for comparisons of the personalised models are reported in Table~\ref{test_accuracy_local} and the results demonstrate that the FedHeNN's performance is better than that of the baselines.
-We observe that the homogeneous FedHeNN has a higher gain over the baselines than the heterogeneous FedHeNN which is expected because of the varying capacity of the local models in the heterogeneous setting.
+We observe that the FedHeNN global model outperforms the FedAvg and FedProx algorithms.
+The results for comparisons of the personalised models are reported in Table~\ref{test_accuracy_local} and the results demonstrate that the FedHeNN's performance is better than the baselines.
+We observe that the homogeneous FedHeNN has a higher gain over the baselines than the heterogeneous FedHeNN, which is expected because of the varying capacity of the local models in the heterogeneous setting.

 \textbf{Linear vs RBF Kernel} For computing the CKA based distances, we try using both the Linear as well as RBF kernel.
 Based on the empirical analysis of FedHeNN, it is observed that both the linear and RBF kernels give comparable performances as shown in Table \ref{linear_rbf}.